Frequently Asked Questions (FAQs)

 What degree should I have to apply to the Max Planck School Matter to Life?
 We invite top students with backgrounds in physics, chemistry, biology, materials science or engineering (or a related sub-field) that are interested in applying physical science principles to the study of life.

 English is not my native language.
 Am I required to take an English language exam and provide proof of proficiency?
 Yes, solid knowledge of the English language is necessary for success in the program, which will be conducted entirely in English.
 An internationally-accepted language test will be required for non-native/mother tongue English speakers.
 Test scores are valid for two years from the application deadline (e.g. the test score is valid if taken after December 01, 2016 for a December 01, 2018 application deadline).
 Please note: The English languague test is required for admission to the program, but not for the application submission.
-If you cannot complete the test before applying, please indicate that it will be taken at a later date.
+If you cannot complete the test before applying, please indicate that it will be taken at a later date (but before August 31, 2019).
 The accepted tests are listed below:

 - Test of English as a Foreign Language (TOEFL)